yracine/device-type.myecobee/README.md

 e) Hit the create button at the bottom

-f) Hit the "publish/for me" button at the top right corner (code window)
+f) Hit the "publish/for me" button at the top right corner (in the code window)

 *************************************************
 2) Create a new smartapp (My ecobee Init)